01 of 05

 Though your child may already have a good sense of the parts of an apple, she may not have a sense of how they form.
 Read the book Apples, Apples, Apples by Nancy Elizabeth Wallace to help her see the journey of an apple from seed to fruit.
 Make sure to point out the book’s illustrated cross-section of an apple.Continue to 4 of 5 below.

 Step #3: Labeling the Parts of an Apple

-Print a copy of the Parts of an Apple worksheet a s shown.
+Print a copy of the Parts of an Apple worksheet as shown in Slide 1.
 The worksheet is a simple cross-section outline of an apple.
 Each part has a line pointing to it.
 Have your child write the name of the part on the line.Continue to 5 of 5 below.

 05 of 05